dellius-alexander/tensorflow/README.md

 fi

 ```
+*To control whether or not each shell session has the base environment activated or not, run conda `config --set auto_activate_base False or True`.
+To run conda from anywhere without having the base environment activated by default, use conda `config --set auto_activate_base False`.
+This only works if you have run conda init first.*

 After installation and initialization of `Conda` your terminal should be prefixed with "`(base) :-$`".<br/>
 Now we can move onto installing `Tensorflow`.